 This button appears only after a resettable function has been selected.
-Operation of the button sets the maths value to the reset value relevant to the function.
+Operation of the button sets the maths value to zero.

 4.3.11 MATHS CONFIGURATION (Cont.)

 Function

 This picklist allows the relevant maths function to be selected.
 In the following description, the word 'channel' is used as an umbrella term for input channels, maths channels, totalisers etc.